All Episodes

 We have a government out of control, expanding rapidly.

-Because if we don't get a handle on this, it is gonna destroy things.
+Because if we don't get a handle on this, it is going to destroy things.

-It's it's gonna get to the point where nobody is gonna is going to be restrained whatsoever in buying things they can't afford because they're going to think the government will come in and uh and bail them out.
+It's going to get to the point where nobody is going to be restrained whatsoever in buying things they can't afford because they're going to think the government will come in and bail them out.

-And if we cannot accurately diagnose the problem and articulate it to people, then we're not going to be able to address these things and win elections, and we need to do uh to do both.
+And if we cannot accurately diagnose the problem and articulate it to people, then we're not going to be able to address these things and win elections.

 I mean, look at this.

-The market today, when they announced the bailout of Freddie Mack and Fannie Mae, the market knew.
+The market today, when they announced the bailout of Freddie Mac and Fannie Mae, the market knew.

-I mean, there was trepidation here, and a Dow went negative for a while.
+I mean, there was trepidation here, and the Dow went negative for a while.

 And here's why.

-And what are Freddie Mae, Freddie Mack and Fannie Mae?
+And what are Freddie Mae, Freddie Mac, and Fannie Mae?

 They are the weirdest organizations in the world.

-And they are there to help the uh people get into the housing market who otherwise may not be able to get a conventional loan at your standard rip off five and dime savings alone down the road, or banker.
+And they are there to help the people get into the housing market who otherwise may not be able to get a conventional loan at your standard rip-off five-and-dime savings alone down the road or banker.

 You know how people feel about these things.